jimblandy/context-switch/README.md

     controller, at least, limits set on parent cgroups also apply to their descendants, so we need to check our ancestor groups:

-        $ cat /sys/fs/cgroup/pids/user.slice/user-1000.slice/pids.max
+        $ cat /sys/fs/cgroup/user.slice/user-1000.slice/gargle/pids.max
         10813
+        $ cat /sys/fs/cgroup/user.slice/user-1000.slice/pids.max
+        84184
-        $ cat /sys/fs/cgroup/pids/user.slice/pids.max
+        $ cat /sys/fs/cgroup/user.slice/pids.max
         max
-        $ cat /sys/fs/cgroup/pids/pids.max
+        $ cat /sys/fs/cgroup/pids.max
-        cat: /sys/fs/cgroup/pids/pids.max: No such file or directory
+        cat: /sys/fs/cgroup/pids.max: No such file or directory
         $

-    Apparently there's a limit of 10813 pids imposed by my shell's cgroup's parent.
-(This is 33% of the kernel's default limit of around 32k, chosen by the systemd login manager.)
-To raise that limit, we can simply write another value to the file, as root:
+    Apparently there's a limit of 10813 pids imposed by my shell's cgroup's parent, and a higher limit of 84184 pids set for me as a user.
+(On Fedora, these limits are established by systemd configuration files.)
+To raise that limit, we can simply write another value to these files, as root:

-        $ sudo sh -c 'echo 100000 > /sys/fs/cgroup/pids/user.slice/user-1000.slice/pids.max'
+        $ sudo sh -c 'echo 100000 > /sys/fs/cgroup/user.slice/user-1000.slice/pids.max'
+        $ sudo sh -c 'echo max    > /sys/fs/cgroup/user.slice/user-1000.slice/gargle/pids.max'

+    The cgroup machinery seems to vary not only from one Linux distribution to the next, but even from one version to another.
+So while I hope this is helpful, you may need to consult other documentation. `man cgroups(7)` is a good place to start, but beware, it makes my explanation here look short.

 -   The kernel parameter `kernel.threads-max` is a system-wide limit on the number of threads.
 You probably won't run into this.